Protecting the most vulnerable

 As an organisation we have a well established Safer Neighbourhoods team that includes staff dedicated to working within all the communities in Thanet particularly those which may be seen as harder to reach.
 Through our liaison with the NHS, local community groups, individual community leaders and local councillors as well as intelligence from our Multi-agency Task Force officers, we are already aware of some of the most vulnerable residents who require help.
 The coronavirus means that people who were previously managing may now need additional support.

-We are working with a number of established local voluntary organisations charities and community groups to deliver the help that people need.
-We are acting as the lead contact for residents who need support – matching them up with the services that can best provide assistance for them at this time.
+We are working with a number of established local voluntary organisations, charities and community groups to deliver the help that people need.

-The organisations we are working with include Global Generation Church, Salvation Army, Age UK, Our Kitchen, Parish & Town Councils across the district, NHS volunteers and Connect Well East Kent as well as a number of other organisations.
+The organisations we are working with include; Salvation Army, Age UK, Our Kitchen, Margate Independent Food Bank, Thanet Food Link, The GAP Project, Parish & Town Councils across the district, NHS volunteers and Connect Well East Kent as well as a number of other organisations.

-With the help of these organisations we are able to provide assistance with food shopping (including collection of click and collect shopping) and offer access to a paid for hot meal delivery service.
+With the help of these organisations we are able to provide assistance with referrals to food banks, collection of prescriptions and offer access to a paid for hot meal delivery service.
 In some situations we can arrange for an emergency food parcel to be delivered too.
 We are also giving general advice for residents as well as putting people in touch with local befriending services.

 If your concern is for someone needing help urgently (within 48 hours) you should ask them to call our telephone helpline.
 01843 577 330.
-There are people taking calls Monday to Friday – from 9am to 5pm.
-If they are unable to do so, please contact us by phone or email email@example.com.
-This mailbox is monitored from 9am to 5pm, Monday to Friday.Permalink
+There are people taking calls Monday to Friday – from 9am to 5pm (excluding public holidays).
+If they are unable to do so, please contact us by phone or email firstname.lastname@example.org.
+This mailbox is monitored from 9am to 5pm, Monday to Friday (excluding public holidays).Permalink

 When we receive a call to the helpline we gather as much information as possible about the caller and the needs they have.
 We aim to identify the most appropriate organisation to share that information with and pass all the details on.
 We use the information we are given by the caller to understand how quickly help is needed.
 The aim is for the assigned organisation to make contact within 48 hours but it depends on the urgency of the call.